sghpjuikit/player/CONTRIBUTING.md

 #### Debugging

 Use 'block current thread only' for breakpoints.
-Due to mouse polling (using a native library), blocking all threads (like on a breakpoint) can cause freezes.
+Due to mouse polling (using a native library), blocking all threads (like on a breakpoint) will cause mouse freeze.

 ## Widgets